1) Are you a traditional publisher, or do I have to pay to have my book published by you?

 21) Do you do print runs or is it print-on-demand?

 We're print-on-demand.
-But you are welcome to order as many books as you like, directly from us, at a 40% discount and free shipping worldwide.
-For an order above 250 copies, we can offer a 50% discount.
+But you are welcome to order as many books as you like, directly from us, at the discount stated in your contract, with free shipping.

 22) Do you send out review or publicity copies or is that up to me?